Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTS 450 should be a lot faster than the Radeon HD 3650 in general. (explain)
+Memory BandwidthThe GeForce GTS 450 should theoretically perform quite a bit faster than the Radeon HD 3650 overall. (explain)

-Texel RateThe GeForce GTS 450 is quite a bit (more or less 332%) better at texture filtering than the Radeon HD 3650. (explain)
+Texel RateThe GeForce GTS 450 is much (approximately 332%) faster with regards to AF than the Radeon HD 3650. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTS 450 is a better choice, by a large margin. (explain)
+Pixel RateIf using a high resolution is important to you, then the GeForce GTS 450 is a better choice, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison